 At SAI Platform’s Water Seminar in Seville in April 2014, there was a growing realisation that in order to protect the sector long-term interest in sourcing berries from Doñana, urgent work is needed at the watershed level to improve water governance, implement and enforce laws, and adopt the most sustainable and efficient water management practices.
 It was notably acknowledged through pilot projects that Doñana strawberries can be grown using 40% less water, with no impact on yield or quality.
 These pilot projects need to be scaled up and replicated across the farming region, along with best water management practices.

 The Doñana berry group was formed back then, with a small number of volunteer members of SAI Platform at first, and has been experiencing quick growth since then.
 We now have more than 12 members.

 The group is open to other interested groups upon request and approval.

 Goals and Activities

-The Doñana Berry and Sustainable Water Management group aims to achieve specific outcomes at three levels:
+The Doñana berry group aims to achieve specific outcomes at three levels:

 The group has made good progress on points 1 and 2 in 2014-2015.

 At the end of 2016 the Group launched Ferdoñana, an ambitious Water Efficiency Training for farmers to help farmers optimise water use and ultimately reduce the risks of water shortages for berry production.

 • a Statement of support to the Land Use Plan issued by the Government of Andalucía – which received a lot of attention from a lot of local and international stakeholder groups, including the media.